Skip to main content

 session_idstringYesSession ID returned by analyze_request

-Returns: Array of custom dimension objects with key, name, and type.Example prompts:
+Returns: Array of grouped dimension objects with key, name, and type.Example prompts:

-• “List all custom dimension keys I can use in reports”
+• “List all dimension keys I can use in reports”

-Get a custom dimension with its channel groups and filters.
+Get a grouped dimension with its groups and filter rules.
 Use key channel for the Channel dimension.
-Returns groups in evaluation order — each has a name and a filter.
-Use this before update_custom_dimension to see current groups.Parameters:
+Returns groups in evaluation order — each has a name and a filter using base dimensions like ad_platform, campaign_name, utm_source.
+Use this before update_grouped_dimension to see current groups.Parameters:

 NameTypeRequiredDescription